 I was born in the 90s, and my knowledge of everything before this decade sucks.
 It would require effort, research, or a chance encounter.
 Here are 15 hit singles you probably thought were original recordings.

 Make You Feel My Love by Adele

-Not a lot of singers can get away with covering Bob Dylan.
-Then again, not a lot of them have the talent and star power of Adele.
-Most artists who cover Bob Dylan are bound to fail and end up getting flack for trying.
-Adele manages to surpass the original and infuses the soul and fire her voice is known for.
+Not a lot of singers can get away with a Bob Dylan cover.
+Then again, not a lot of them are Adele.
+Most artists are bound to fail and will end up getting flack for trying.
+But her talent and artistry are comparable to that of legends.
+In my view, Adele surpassed the original.

 Valerie by Mark Ronson featuring Amy Winehouse

 A recent phenomenon in music is producers getting the lead credit for a song.
 And a vocal performance, like any other instrumentation, is considered support.
 But no one can deny that Amy Winehouse was the highlight.
 However, the real injustice is the lack of recognition the Zutons get for crafting the masterpiece a year before its success.

 Westlife had tremendous success in the United Kingdom.
 To date, they accumulated 14 number one hits in the country.
 However, the biggest hit in their exhaustive catalog is a cover – “Uptown Girl.”
 People who were old enough would know it’s Billy Joel’s.
 But that demographic isn’t really Westlife’s.